ramhee98/CalendarTimeTracker/README.md

 - **Exclude Patterns**: Filter out generic events like "team meeting" or "community time"
 - **Hide from Discover**: Hide irrelevant words from the discovery list without excluding events
 - **Persistent Settings**: All configurations saved to `social_analysis_settings.json` (sorted alphabetically)

 ---

+## 🔍 Event Search

+Find calendar events by name with detailed views and metrics.

+- **Search by Name**: Case-insensitive, partial match search for events
+- **View Matching Events**: See all occurrences with start/end times and duration
+- **Summary Metrics**: Get total matching events, total hours, and average duration
+- **CSV Download**: Download search results as CSV for external analysis

+---